Smoke-free apartment buildings are becoming the wave

 SMOKING IN AN APARTMENT BUILDING: WHAT CAN BE DONE?

-This link to the Technical Assistance Legal Center in
+This link to the Technical Assistance Legal Center in California

-sheet focuses on California law, it also has general applicability.
+on California law, it also has general applicability.
 Click here.

 WHEN NEIGHBORS SMOKE

-The Nonsmokers' Rights Association in Canada has a section
+The Nonsmokers' Rights Association in Canada has a

-and tenants on this issue.
+landlords and tenants on this issue.
 To go the site, click here.

 DRIFTING SECONDHAND SMOKE